SoftwAIre/charity_recommender/README.md

 A Kaggle Data Science for Good challenge
 - Teachers spend more than a billion dollars of their own money on classroom materials.
-- DonorsChoose.org invites Data Scientists to pair donors to the classroom requests that will motivate donors to make an additional gift.
+- DonorsChoose.org invites Data Scientists to pair donors with classroom requests that will motivate an additional gift.
-- DonorsChoose.org has supplied anonymized data on donations from the past five years.
+- Anonymized data on donations from the past five years is supplied.
 - The winning methods will be implemented in DonorsChoose.org email marketing campaigns.

 ## NYC Charity Recommender Business Objective: